LeStolz/XR-Interactive/README.md

 - The Vive Pro headset will be placed right behind the Spectators.
 Their position can then be approximated by the headset's position.
 - Thus, the 2 headsets (Player's and Spectators') can send eachothers positions via socket.
-- We can then display their avatars and calculate their POV's.
+- We can then display their avatars and calculate their POV's:
+  - We could use a kinect camera to bring the Spectators into the VR world.
+  - We could do the same with the Player - We use a kinect camera to overlay the Player over the VR world when displayed on the LSD.

 ### Spectators' interactions